darakuneko/gpk_fwbuilder/README.md

 # GPK FWBuilder
-Application to create QMK firmware.
+Application to create QMK/Vial firmware.
-May correspond to Vial....

 Before use
 -------